Recommendations

 Senior Film Conservator

 The artistic legacy of George D. Baker was forever changed by Buried Treasure, the thematic layers of this 1921 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Adventure experiences that are just as potent.
+This list serves as a bridge to other Romance experiences that are just as potent.

 Strung around the idea of reincarnation, this film goes back in time to the days of the Spanish galleons and pirates burying their treasure; treasure to be found centuries later.